-Saturday, September 11, 2021 the 21st annual United Way Community Golf Challenge at Shield Crest Golf Course.
-Todd Andres, regional business manager for Pacific Power is chairman of the event.
-Corporate sponsors of the event include Pacific Power (Premier Sponsor), Klamath Energy, LLC, Umpqua Bank, Carter-Jones Collections Service, Collins Products, LLC, Sky Lakes Medical Center, eXp Realty, Pelican Tractor Company, Great Basin Insurance, Shasta Litho Printing, Lighthouse Yogurt Company, AAA Property Managerment, and Klamath Falls Toyota.
-Lithia Dodge sponsored the hole in one prize putting up a new 4 x 4 Ram truck–nobody won the truck but the United Way won by raising More than $7,000.
-Our thanks to the many businesses who put up raffle prizes and purchased Tee box signs.
-In addition to the above sponsors other prize donors included Harbor Links Golf Course, Shield Crest Golf Course, Running YGolf Course, Lake Shastina Golf Course, Fiddler’s Green, Eagle Point Golf Course, Pappy Murphys, National Fitness & Racquet Club, Parker Rod & Gun Rack, Coming Attractions Theatre, YMCA, Diamond Home Improvement, Mia & Pia’s Pizzeria, Abby’s Pizza, Main Street Jewelers, Ross Ragland Theater,
+Saturday, September 10, 2022 was the 22nd annual United Way Community Golf Challenge at Harbor Links Golf Course.
+Todd Andres, regional business manager for Pacific Power was the tournament chairman.
+Corporate sponsors of the event included Pacific Power (Premier Sponsor), Klamath Energy, LLC; Umpqua Bank; Carter-Jones Collections Service; Sky Lakes Medical Center; eXp Realty (Margo Durand); Great Basin Insurance; Shasta Litho Printing; AAA Property Management; Klamath Falls Toyota, People’s Bank; Diamond Home Improvement; and Oregon Tech.
+Lithia Dodge was the sponsor of the hole in one and put up a Jeep Wagoneer as the big prize.
+Our thanks to the many businesses who donated raffle prizes and purchased Tee box signs.
+In addition to the above sponsors other prize donors included Harbor Links Golf Course, Shield Crest Golf Course, Running Y Golf Course, Lake Shastina Golf Course, Fiddler’s Green, Eagle Point Golf Course, Pappy Murphys, National Fitness & Racquet Club, Parker Rod & Gun Rack, Coming Attractions Theatre, YMCA, Mia & Pia’s Pizzeria, Abby’s Pizza, Oregon Tech Athletic Department, Ross Ragland Theater, Papa Murphys Pizza, and Main Street Jewelers.

-United Way Annual Meeting & Volunteer Appreciation Event will be held on January 25, 2022.
-Reservations will be required and the final campaign results will be announced at this meeting along with the introduction of 2022 board officers.
+United Way Annual Meeting & Volunteer Appreciation Event will be held on January 24, 2023 at 12 noon at the Waffle Hut.
+Reservations will be required and the latest campaign results will be announced at this meeting along with the introduction of 2023 board officers.
+More information regarding the logistics of the event shall be announced closer to the event.

 The United Way Community